rccc7/ebay-react-thirdweb/README.md

 ## Technologies:

 This example shows how to use the following technologies, components and services:
-- React.js.
-- Next.js.
+- [React.js](https://reactjs.org/), the best JavaScript library for building user interfaces.
+- [Next.js](https://nextjs.org/), one of the best and complete framework for react.js application.
+- [Vercel](https://vercel.com/) free account to deploy and host the application.
 - [Tailwind CSS](https://tailwindcss.com/).
-- [Thirdweb react](https://portal.thirdweb.com/react) to test the usage of NFTs in transactions.
+- [Thirdweb react SDK](https://portal.thirdweb.com/react) to test the usage of NFTs and cryptocurrencies transactions in React.
 - [Heroicons](https://heroicons.com).
 - [React-hot-toast](https://react-hot-toast.com/), one of the best notification and easy to use component for react.

+## Disclaimer

+This is just a demo project with the intention of test and practice with the latest Next.js framework feactures for React as well as for testing the [Thirdweb react SDK](https://portal.thirdweb.com/react).

 ## Deploy your own